This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to make bacon wrapped Brussels sprouts

-• Prepare the baking sheet: Preheat oven to 400 degrees.
+1. Prepare the baking sheet: Preheat oven to 400 degrees.
 Line a a baking sheet with parchment paper or aluminum foil and set aside.
-Trim the stem ends off the Brussels sprouts and put into a medium bowl.
-Sprinkle with salt and pepper.
+Trim the stem ends off the Brussels sprouts and then put them into a medium bowl, and sprinkle with salt and pepper.

-• Wrap bacon around Brussel sprouts: Cut the bacon in half and wrap each Brussels sprout with bacon and secure with a toothpick.
+2. Wrap: Cut the bacon in half, then wrap each Brussels sprout and secure it with a toothpick.
 Lay them onto the baking sheet.

-• Making the glaze: In a small bowl whisk together the maple syrup and brown sugar.
-Brush on top of the Brussels sprouts.
+3. Making the glaze: In a small bowl, whisk together the maple syrup and brown sugar, then brush on top of the Brussels sprouts.

-• Bake bacon wrapped Brussel sprouts: Bake for 30 minutes tossing them half way through until the bacon is crisp and Brussels sprouts are tender.
+4. Bake: Bake for 30 minutes, tossing them halfway through until the bacon is crisp and Brussels sprouts are tender.
 Remove immediately from the baking sheet and place them on a serving dish.

-• How to pick Brussel sprouts: when purchasing Brussel spouts, look for tightly packed ones.
+• How to pick: When purchasing Brussels spouts, look for ones that are tightly packed.
 Look for bright green and avoid any yellow leaves.
 The smaller Brussels sprouts are known to have a sweeter flavoring and cook thoroughly better.

-• How do you prep Brussels sprouts: first cut off the rough edges of the Brussels sprouts and remove any rough edges or damaged leaves.
-Wash your Brussels sprouts throughly.
+• How do you prep: First cut off the rough edges of the Brussels sprouts and remove any rough edges or damaged leaves.
+Wash your Brussels sprouts thoroughly.

-• Do you cut the Brussels sprouts in half: for this recipe there is no need to cut the Brussels sprouts in a half.
+• Cut in half?: for this recipe, there is no need to cut the Brussels sprouts in half.
 It is best to bake them whole.

 Pin this now to find it later